Virginia

 Summary

-EDVA – Judge Robert E. Payne 1/2/2025 Any AI Any AI Usage Judge Payne issued a Scheduling Order in Kromrey Et Al V. Capital One, N.A.
-Et Al, Case No. 3:24cv575 which addresses the “Use of Artificial Intelligence.”
+EDVA – Judge Robert E. Payne 1/2/2025 Any AI Any AI Usage Judge Payne issued a Scheduling Order in Kromrey, et al. v.
+Capital One, N.A., et al. that addresses the “Use of Artificial Intelligence.”
 It requires that “[a]ll attorneys and pro se filers must file a certification with any brief or memorandum” certifying that no AI was used in the “research for the preparation” of the filing, making exceptions for AI “embedded in the standard on-line research sources Westlaw, Lexis, FastCase, and Bloomberg.”
 Filers must also certify that all statements and citations were verified by an attorney and/or paralegal for accuracy.
 This order is unique due to its specification of “research for the preparation of [a filing],” potentially implying that certification may not be not required where AI is used for non-research purposes in association with a filing.
 However, parties should still exercise caution to ensure full compliance with the Court’s order.

 Requires Disclosure and/or Verification